 We are finally entering a place in time where people are more open to asking for help.
 The idea of reading self-help books or leaning into personal development doesn’t hold the same sense of intense shame it once did.
 There is an overall culture that is beginning to openly support personal development, and taking the journey to better ourselves and achieve goals and dreams.
 Not too long ago if you wanted help from a counselor or coach, that was done in extreme secret, and it was only talked about in whispers…if at all.

 We have come a long way since those days.
 People are beginning to embrace the understanding that we can’t do everything on our own.
-The “tribe” mentality is strong.
+The “we rise by lifting others” mentality is strong.
 Social media is flooded with motivational posts, quotes, and live videos.
 “Coaches” are popping up all through the social media space.

 All of this is beautiful, and needed.
 And absolutely creates a massive impact in the overall culture of our world.
 Yes, let’s be more positive, let’s lift one another up, let’s build the global community that social media provides, that nurtures connection and living our very best lives!